 Give away the good stuff: If you have canned goods you know your family will never eat (like the lima beans that sat on my shelves for 6 months), put them in a bag and give to your local food pantry.
 There are so many families in need!

-Sort the rest: Separate items you use often (cereal, crackers, etc.) from those used less often (pickling spices, Christmas-colored sprinkles, etc.).
+Clear the shelves: As you work, separate items you use often (cereal, crackers, etc.) from those used less often (pickling spices, Christmas-colored sprinkles, etc.).

 Clean the shelves: Carefully scrape up any sticky spills with a spoon.
 Sprinkle on baking soda to absorb the mess, then wipe clean using warm, soapy water.
 Let dry, then sweep off or vacuum away any crumbs.
 Be sure to look in the corners and under shelves for cobwebs.